 So there you have it–the know/like/trust factor.
 Can you start to see how email marketing can help you with all three?

 How Can I Use Email Marketing As A Wedding Pro?

 Ok, cool, Candice.
 But how can I use email marketing as a wedding pro?

 I'm glad you asked!
-Like I mentioned, email marketing for wedding pros is a little difference–because your customer's lifecycle is usually a lot shorter.
+As I mentioned, email marketing for wedding pros is a little different–because your customer's lifecycle is usually a lot shorter.